the-road-to-graphql/the-road-to-graphql/manuscript/00-foreword/03-faq.md

 **What's your motivation behind the book?**

 I want to teach about this topic consistently.
-I often find materials online that don't receive update, or only applies to a small part of a topic.
+I often find materials online that don't receive updates, or only apply to a small part of a topic.
 Sometimes people struggle to find consistent and up-to-date resources to learn from.
 I want to provide this consistent and up-to-date learning experience.
 Also, I hope I can support the less fortunate with my projects by giving them the content for free or by [having other impacts](https://www.robinwieruch.de/giving-back-by-learning-react/).
 Recently, I've found myself fulfilled when teaching others about programming, as it's a meaningful activity I prefer over any 9-to-5 job.
 I hope to continue this path in the future.